 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.

-Last year on Mother’s Day, I gave my mum a potted tomato plant for her balcony.
-She loved it!
-Every time I talked to her all summer, she gave me an update on how it was doing.
-It was such a simple gift that brought her so much pleasure.
-I plan to do the same this year.
+In recent years, I’ve given my mum a potted tomato plant for her balcony.
+She loves it!
+Every time I talk to her all summer, she gives me an update on how it’s doing.
+It is such a simple gift that brings her so much pleasure.

 I hope these simple ideas will help you give your mom what she really wants for Mother’s Day.
 What are you doing for your mom this Mother’s Day?
 Tell me your ideas below.